 An ERO must ensure that stockpiling of returns does not occur at its offices.
 Stockpiling is:

 - collecting returns from taxpayers or from another Authorized IRS e-file Provider prior to official acceptance in IRS e-file; or

-The IRS does not consider returns held prior to the date that it accepts transmission of electronic returns stockpiled.
-This includes when the IRS is not able to accept specific returns, forms, or schedules until a date later than the start-up of IRS e-file due to constraints such as late legislation, programming issues, etc. EROs must advise taxpayers that it cannot transmit returns to the IRS until the date the IRS accepts transmission of electronic returns.
+The IRS does not consider current filing year returns held prior to the date it accepts transmission of electronic returns stockpiled.
+EROs must advise taxpayers that it cannot transmit returns to the IRS until the date the IRS accepts transmission of electronic returns.
 Although holding late returns during periods when IRS electronic filing is not available is not stockpiling, Providers should mail the returns to the IRS mailing addresses in the form’s instructions.